centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 ============================= ========================================================================================================================
 dependent_host_name           This directive is used to identify the short name(s) of the dependent
                               :ref:`host(s) <obj_def_host>`.
-Multiple hosts should be separated by commas. dependent_hostgroup_name      This directive is used to identify the short name(s) of the dependent :ref:`hostgroup(s) <obj_def_host>`.
-Multiple hostgroups should be separated by commas.
-The dependent_hostgroup_name may be used instead of, or in addition to, the dependent_host_name directive. host_name                     This directive is used to identify the short name(s) of the :ref:`host(s) <obj_def_host>` that is being depended upon (also referred to as the master host).
-Multiple hosts should be separated by commas. hostgroup_name                This directive is used to identify the short name(s) of the :ref:`hostgroup(s) <obj_def_host>` that is being depended upon (also referred to as the master host).
-Multiple hostgroups should be separated by commas.
+Multiple hosts should be separated by commas. host_name                     This directive is used to identify the short name(s) of the :ref:`host(s) <obj_def_host>` that is being depended upon (also referred to as the master host).
+Multiple hosts should be separated by commas. inherits_parent               This directive indicates whether or not the dependency inherits dependencies of the host that is being depended upon
-                              The hostgroup_name may be used instead of, or in addition to, the host_name directive. inherits_parent               This directive indicates whether or not the dependency inherits dependencies of the host that is being depended upon
                               (also referred to as the master host).
 In other words, if the master host is dependent upon other hosts and any one of those dependencies fail, this dependency will also fail.